KSP-KOS/KOS/doc/source/structures/collections/enumerable.rst

 :struct:`Enumerable` is a parent structure that contains a set of suffixes common to few structures in kOS.
 As a user of kOS you will never handle pure instances of this structure, but rather concrete types like :struct:`List`, :struct:`Range`, :struct:`Queue` etc.

-..
-BOGUS_TODO_DIRECTIVE_TO_MAKE_SPHINX_COMPLAIN:: REMEMBER THIS FILE NEEDS TO BE EDITIED FOR REFS TO SCALARS, BOOLEANS, STRINGS

 Structure
 ---------